-We invite you to attend an upcoming social-emotional wellness event!
-All in-person activities are open to the public unless specified (due to seating, parking, or audience constraints).
-All virtual events are also open to the public.
+Join us!
+All in-person activities or virtual events are open to the public unless otherwise specified (due to seating, parking, or audience constraints).

 We can – and must – support each student on a path to a hopeful future.

-With our guiding principles and core priorities in mind, we have set these goals for our students, staff, and partnerships:
+With guiding principles and core priorities in mind, the Camas School District has outlined goals for our students, staff, and partnerships:

 - Increase internal assets for students to become their “preferred selves.”